pwdd/pwdd.github.io/_posts/2016-08-08-the-s-from-solid.md

   (assoc board position marker))
 ```

-Now it is a function that does only one thing: associates a `marker` to a `board` in a given `position`.
+Now `move` is a function that does only one thing: associates a `marker` to a `board` in a given `position`.
 A good trick is to try to explain what a function does in just one sentence, without using words like *and* and *or*.

 ## The benefits of SRP diet

-**Writing tests** for the second `move` example would be a lot simpler than trying to test the possible cases for the first `move` example.
-Instead of checking if `move` can take an invalid argument, and if it makes a move, and if it returns false, we can instead check only if it associates a value to the `board`.
+**It is easier to test** the second `move` example.
+Assuming that the arguments are valid, we just need to make sure that it does what it says it does: put a `marker` on the `board`.
+If we try to test the first example, we would have to cover a lot more: check if `move` has an invalid `position`, if it makes a move, and if it returns `false`.

-Having a function doing only one thing reduces the risk of a change to have consequences in multiple points in the program.
+Another benefit is that having a function doing only one thing **reduces the risk of a change to have consequences in multiple places in the program**.
 It also makes things more **reasonable**: a small change does not turn into a bigger job than it should be.